ICA Toppen in Höllviken, located in the most southern part of Sweden, is one of Sweden’s most prominent grocery stores and supermarkets.

 Optiboost is a technology and machine used to improve the freshness of flowers.
 The treatment is based on vacuum infusion.
 After the process, they are boosted with energy and natural ingredients which makes them stay fresh longer in the vase.

 These effects lead to a chain of positive impacts for the entire supply chain in the flower industry.
-From transportation, energy consumption to wastage – OptiBoost makes a significant positive impact, in the end – a more sustainable flower industry.
+From transportation, and energy consumption to wastage – OptiBoost makes a significant positive impact, in the end – a more sustainable flower industry.

 If you’re new to our technology it might be a bit overwhelming to start with looking at the huge global flower industry, so let’s have a closer look at the case of the retailer in ICA Toppen in Höllviken, Sweden to start with.
 What difference does it make for the individual retailer and consumer?